tanish-malekar/HerSafe/README.md

 ### Problem Statement
 Globally, **1 in 3 women** experiences physical or sexual violence in her lifetime, often by an intimate partner.
 In India, **30% of women** have faced domestic violence at least once (WHO, National Family Health Survey).
 Abusers often control and monitor digital communications, isolating these women and preventing them from safely reaching out for help.

-### Haven’s Solution 💪
+### SafeSupportAI’s Solution 💪

 - **Discreet SOS Messaging through Steganography**
   Women in abusive relationships are often unable to directly call out for help.
 Social media profiles and call histories are under constant surveillance by their abuser, making it difficult to seek assistance openly.
-   *Our Solution:* Haven utilizes steganography to encode discreet distress messages within seemingly innocent images, allowing women to communicate in plain sight, without arousing suspicion.
+   *Our Solution:* SafeSupportAI utilizes steganography to encode discreet distress messages within seemingly innocent images, allowing women to communicate in plain sight, without arousing suspicion.

 - **AI Avatar for Mental Health Support**
   Many survivors endure their struggles in silence, with only **10%** seeking mental health support.
    *Our Solution:* A compassionate AI chatbot provides confidential support, offering personalized coping strategies and resources, especially important as women experiencing abuse are **80%** more likely to face mental health challenges.

 - **Law Bot with Knowledge of Legal Rights**
   In India, only **14% of women** have access to formal legal support.
-Haven’s Law Bot helps change this by providing instant, confidential guidance on abuse cases, custody battles, and property claims.
+SafeSupportAI’s Law Bot helps change this by providing instant, confidential guidance on abuse cases, custody battles, and property claims.
    *Our Solution:* Trained on the Indian constitution and other legal documents, the bot helps women gain the confidence to advocate for their rights, making legal support accessible to all.

 ---